-Answers from Paul Y. Takahashi, M.D.
+Answer From Paul Y. Takahashi, M.D.

-- Digital hearing aids can be adjusted to match an individual's unique hearing loss.
+The advent of digital technology in the mid-1990s resulted in significant hearing aid improvements.
+Digital hearing aids can be adjusted to match an individual's unique hearing loss.
 With digital hearing aids, a computer chip converts incoming sounds into digital code and then analyzes and adjusts the signal based on your specific needs as revealed by your hearing test.
 The signals are then converted back into sound waves and delivered to your ears.
 The result is sound that's more finely tuned to your hearing loss.

 To find the best hearing aid for your situation, make an appointment with an audiologist to have your hearing tested and to discuss your specific needs.
 Together, you can decide which features will be most helpful for your hearing loss.

 Because it may take some time to get used to a hearing aid, most states allow at least a 30-day trial period during which you can try out the hearing aid and return it if you're not satisfied.
 There may be some charges for the trial period.